rubenjr0/rubenjr0.github.io/content/about.md

 +++
-title = "About"
+title = "About me"
-path = "about"
+description = "..."
 +++

-Ramblings about computer science, programming languages, machine learning, and other dark arts.